We’re glad you could make it. We’d love to answer your question and maybe a few more:

-In its simplest form, ObservePoint is software to help companies ensure digital analytics data is accurate and actionable.
-We accomplish this by scanning websites and apps to make sure analytics tags are present and collecting data as expected.
-Another term for this is “tag governance” (more on this topic in a following section).
+In its simplest form, ObservePoint is software to help companies ensure web analytics and mobile analytics data is accurate and actionable.
+We accomplish this objective by scanning websites and apps to make sure analytics tags are present and collecting data as expected.

-But that’s just the tip of the iceberg.
-A drop in the ocean.
-A single grain of sand on Pebble Beach.
-Essentially, in the act of scanning your website, ObservePoint can test nearly any hitch, joint or hinge holding your website together.
+Our category of solution goes by many names: tag auditing, tag governance, web analytics audits, and more.
+While all these terms accurately represent an aspect of our platform, each is just a portion of the value of ObservePoint, since in the act of scanning your website, ObservePoint can test nearly any hitch, joint, or hinge holding your website together.
 And we can do it at scale.

 Check out the advanced use cases below.

-Our tool’s robust customizability allows you to test for nearly any variable, value or technology you want to make sure functions properly on your site.
+Our tool’s robust customizability allows you to test for nearly any variable, value, or technology you want to make sure functions properly on your site or app.
 Here are some use cases: